Tine-m/transaction/exercise1.md

 🔍 **Expected Behavior:**
 - This will read the data **as it exists at the start of the transaction**.
-- Even if another transaction updates the row, this session will **continue seeing the old value** until it commits.
+- Even if another transaction updates the row, this session will **continue seeing the old value** until it commits (due to snapshot isolation).

 ---